biohackathon2021/project-12/paper.md

 # Future work

-And maybe you want to add a sentence or two on how you plan to continue.
-Please keep reading to learn about citations and references.

-For citations of references, we prefer the use of parenthesis, last name and year.
-If you use a citation manager, Elsevier – Harvard or American Psychological Association (APA) will work.
-If you are referencing web pages, software or so, please do so in the same way.
-Whenever possible, add authors and year.
-We have included a couple of citations along this document for you to get the idea.
-Please remember to always add DOI whenever available, if not possible, please provide alternative URLs.
-You will end up with an alphabetical order list by authors’ last name.
+As more data becomes available there is considerable scope for repeating this project in the future.
+We do not anticipate the general trends to change, but we will be able to study the network, and its various subnetworks in much more detail.
+It may also be valuable to compare these collection networks with citation and co-authorship networks.
+Networks, such as these, will help us understand the provenance of collections, and the biases they contain, thus improving the overall metadata of collections.
+It would also be useful to collaborate with historians and social scientists to get a different perspective on what these networks tell us about people.

 # Jupyter notebooks, GitHub repositories and data repositories

-* Please add a list here
-* Make sure you let us know which of these correspond to Jupyter notebooks.
-Although not supported yet, we plan to add features for them
-* And remember, software and data need a license for them to be used by others, no license means no clear rules so nobody could legally use a non-licensed research object, whatever that object is

 # Acknowledgements
-The authors thank the organizers BioHackathon-Europe for their support and the smoothrunning of the event.
+The authors thank the organizers BioHackathon-Europe for their support and excellent organisation.
 This work was also facilitated by the Research Foundation – Flanders research infrastructure under grant number FWO I001721N and the BiCIKL project of the European Union's Horizon 2020 Research and Innovation action under grant agreement No 101007492.

 # References

-Leave thise section blank, create a paper.bib with all your references.